atlarredondo/SelfDrivingCarND-Behavior-Clonning/writeup.md

 The overall model development strategy  was to use something similar to what worked on the Traffic Sign Classifier project.
 I started by using a similar architecture by adding multiple Convolutional layers, followed by max pooling layers and finally a series or dense layers.
 During this step in the development, I used a single track lap of data and only the center images.
-This solutioned worked but it was not giving me a loss that was less than 0.07.
+This solutioned worked well but my model loss stayed at 0.07.
 After this, I tried to use the NVIDIA self driving car network architecture.
 It was interesting to see the importance of increasing field receptive to gather as much feature information from the image as possible by adding a series of convolutional layers without pooling layers.

 This solution gave me better results, and I experimented by removing the last convolutional layer and adding an Inception Module.
 This only made the